elastic/kibana/rfcs/text/0016_buildkite.md

 [Buildkite maintains](https://buildkite.com/docs/tutorials/docker-containerized-builds) two officially-supported plugins for making it easier to create pipelines using containers: [one for Docker](https://github.com/buildkite-plugins/docker-buildkite-plugin) and [one for Docker Compose](https://github.com/buildkite-plugins/docker-compose-buildkite-plugin).

-The Docker plugin is essentially a wrapper around `docker run` that makes it easier to define steps that run in containers, while settings various flags.
+The Docker plugin is essentially a wrapper around `docker run` that makes it easier to define steps that run in containers, while setting various flags.
 It also provides some logging, and provides mechanisms for automatically propagating environment variables or mounting the workspace into the container.

 A simple, working example for running Jest tests using a container is below.
 The `Dockerfile` contains all dependencies for CI, and runs `yarn kbn bootstrap` so that it contains a full environment, ready to run tasks.